Find Grad Schools

 142 Yearly Graduations

 West Virginia University comes in at #16 on our list of the most popular colleges offering master's degrees in communication & journalism.
 Each year, around 26,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,648 per year, while in-state graduate students, on average, pay $10,908 per year.
+The average in-state tuition for full-time undergraduates is $9,360 per year, while in-state graduate students, on average, pay $10,602 per year.
 During the most recent year for which we have data, 142 people received their master's degree in communication & journalism from WVU.
-Of these students, 75% were women and 23% were members of underrepresented racial-ethnic groups.
-Data shows that WVU graduates that hold this degree go on to make a median salary of $54,196.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 72% were women.

 #17